trpc/trpc/www/docs/client/react/useMutation.md

 import { trpc } from '../utils/trpc';

 export function MyComponent() {
-  // This can either be a tuple ['login'] or string 'login' const mutation = trpc.login.useMutation();
+  const mutation = trpc.login.useMutation();

   const handleLogin = () => {